Rudi (spiritual teacher): Middle years

 In 1961, Rudi first met Swami Venkatesananda in India, and they became lifelong friends.

 In 1962, after Bhagawan Nityananda's death, Rudi became a student of Swami Muktananda in India, mainly because of that adept's strong shaktipat powers and discipleship to Nityananda, according to several sources.
 In 1966, Rudi traveled to Ganeshpuri with the intention of obtaining the title of 'swami' from Muktananda.
 Muktananda did not want to give Rudi the title, and so Rudi spoke with Chakrapani Ullal, a Vedic astrologer, about the situation.
 Chakrapani Ullal agreed with Rudi and persuaded Muktananda to give him the title, 'Swami Rudrananda', thereby initiating him into the Sarasvati branch of the Dashanami Sampradaya, established by Shankara in the 8th century.

-In 1964, Franklin Jones, who later became the controversial guru Adi Da, became a casual student.
+In 1964, Franklin Jones, who later became the controversial guru Adi Da, became a student.
 For two years, Rudi's influence on Jones was pervasive.
 Jones eventually traveled to India to meet Swami Muktananda, who encouraged Jones to abandon his studies with Rudi and study with himself directly, which Jones did.
-Later, after joining the Church of Scientology, Jones severed all contact with Rudi, though they spoke again years later.
+Later, Jones severed all contact with Rudi, though they spoke again years later.

 By 1967, Rudi's business had expanded.
 He traveled to Asia at least two or three times per year.
 In 1968, Rudi moved his store, Rudi Oriental Antiques.
 The new location was five times larger, and in attendance at the gala opening was Japanese Zen master Eido Tai Shimano.

 That autumn, Rudi began searching for a location to establish an ashram.
 After a few months, he discovered a small Borscht Belt resort in the town of Big Indian, New York.
 Rudi purchased and named it Shree Gurudev Rudrananda Yoga Ashram.
 He traveled there on weekends, giving classes and supervising the restoration of the property by his students.

 Rudi was said to be an excellent chef.
 He enjoyed the performing arts and music, movies, television, and mystery novels.

 In 1970, Rudi arranged for Muktananda to visit the United States for the first time.
 Muktananda arrived with his entourage on Labor Day weekend in New York, and traveled with Rudi to Big Indian to stay for two months.
 Ram Dass was also present.
 Late in October Rudi escorted Muktananda on tour to Texas and California.

-In 1971, after enduring a series of blatantly and pointless, ungrateful, abusive behaviour from his guru (snatching of students, changing Rudi's teaching methods, asking for Rudi to sever his inner connection to Nityananda, constant disregard and snubbing) Rudi had enough and finally dissolved his affiliation with Muktananda.
+In 1971, after what he felt was abusive behaviour from his guru (such as taking Rudi's students, criticizing his teaching methods, asking him to sever his inner connection to Nityananda) Rudi dissolved his affiliation with Muktananda.